A fan’s guide – the club from early doors to today

 With former their one-time youth player Vladan Milojević hired as coach in the close season, Red Star blazed a trail in 2017-18, making the group stage of the Europa League and cantering ahead of Partizan.
 Midfielder Nenad Milijaš is now in his third spell at Red Star, this time as captain, his time at Wolverhampton Wanderers most remembered for a strange red card at Arsenal during a Christmas fixture in 2011.

-A one-season stint by prolific striker Aleksandar Pešić helped guide Red Star to a record 28th national title, scoring 96 goals to do so.
-The departure of Pešić for Saudi Arabia has since allowed Ghanian international Richmond Boakye to shine – but it was two goals in two minutes by Comoros forward Ben Nabouhane that shocked Salzburg in August 2018, opening the door to the Champions League group stage for the first time since the memorable year of 1991.
+A one-season stint by prolific striker Aleksandar Pešić helped guide Red Star to a 28th national title, scoring 96 goals to do so.
+The departure of Pešić for Saudi Arabia has since allowed Ghanian international Richmond Boakye to shine – but it was two goals in two minutes by Comoros forward Ben Nabouhane that shocked Salzburg in August 2018, opening the door to the Champions League for the first time since the memorable year of 1991.

 Able to host 100,000-plus on such occasions, the Stadion Crvena Zvezda now holds 55,000.